guokai8/simAnn/README.md

 ## Citation

-If you use **simAnn** in your research, please cite it as:
+If you use **simAnn** in your research, please contact guokai8@gmail.com

-> Guo K. et al. *Semantic Similarity Analysis Using simAnn.*
+## Acknowledge
+This project includes some modified code from [https://github.com/jokergoo/simona].